tboom-ai/SIMOH/README.md

       your_venv\Scripts\activate
       ```

-### Step 2: Installing dependencies
+### Step 2: Installing Dependencies
-- Install all necessary packages from the 'requirements.txt' file:
+- Install all necessary packages from the 'requirements.txt' file into your virtual environment:
    ```bash
    pip install -r requirements.txt
    ```

-After installing all dependencies, you are al set to launch S.I.M.O.H.'s applications!
+After installing all dependencies, you are al set to launch S.I.M.O.H.'s applications! 🚀

-## Usage instructions 📖
+## Usage Instructions 📖

 The code included two different applications.
 ### Step 3: Running the Application
-- To start the **PPE hazard detection** application, use the following command:
+- To start the **PPE Hazard Detection** application, use the following command:
    ```bash
    python main_app_PPE.py
    ```
-- To start the **crack detection** application, use the following command:
+- To start the **Crack Detection** application, use the following command:
    ```bash
    python main_app_cracks.py
    ```

-### Potential issues
+### Potential Issues ⚠️
 1. If you encounter issues regarding modules not beeing found, manually install them by running:
    ```bash
    pip install opencv-python ultralytics matplotlib screeninfo numpy ifcopenshell shapely gym networkx pillow